solid/authentication-panel/HttpSignature.md

 This information must be transmitted by the client, in the form of an opaque string known as a `keyId` (see [§2.1.1 keyId](https://tools.ietf.org/html/draft-cavage-http-signatures-11#section-2.1.1)).
 This string must enable the server to look up the key; how this look-up is done is not specified by the protocol.

-This `Http-Sig` protocol extension allows the `keyId` to be interpreted as a URL.
+This `HttpSig` protocol extension allows the `keyId` to be interpreted as a URL.
 The main use case is to allow the use of an `https` URL identifier ending with a fragment for the `keyId`, but it would also allow other URI schemes such as [DID](https://www.w3.org/TR/did-core/)s.

 By allowing URLs to be used in the `keyId` field,  we make it possible for the server to discover the key by fetching the `keyId Document`, whose URL is given by the [resolved](https://tools.ietf.org/html/rfc3986#section-5) `keyId` URL without the fragment identifier (see [§3 of RFC 3986: Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986?#section-3)).